pulumi/docs/content/docs/intro/concepts/config.md

 us-west-2
 ```

-To set and get configuration in the current project (named, say, `broome-proj`), we can use the simplified key name:
+To set and get configuration in the current project (named `broome-proj` for example), we can use the simplified key name:

 ```bash
 $ pulumi config set name BroomeLLC